InvadingOctopus/octopuskit/README.md

 - 🎬 A game is organized into **States** such as *MainMenu*, *Playing* and *Paused*.
 Each state is associated with a **SwiftUI** view which displays the user interface, and a **SpriteKit Scene** that presents the gameplay for that state using **Entities**, **Components** and **Systems**.

-    > You can divide your game into as many or as few states as you want. e.g.: A single "PlayState" which also handles the main menu, pausing, cutscenes etc.
+    > You can divide your game into as many or as few states as you want. e.g. A single "PlayState" which also handles the main menu, pausing, cutscenes etc.

-    > States, Scenes, and SwiftUI views may have many-to-many relationships that can be changed at runtime.
+    > States, Scenes, and SwiftUI views may have many-to-many relationships that may change during runtime.

 - 👾 **Entities** are simply collections of **Components**.
 They contain no logic, except for convenience constructors which initialize groups of related components.